Tag: Amazigh

 The little pool in the centre of the courtyard is ideal for cooling off in.

-The green tiles and exotic plants make it a stunning focal point of the riad.
+The green tiles and exotic plants are stunning focal points of the riad.

-A balinese bed for relaxing on and a cerise, romantic boudoir area, where the staff play traditional tuareg music.
+A balinese bed for relaxing on and catching some sun rays, and a cerise, romantic boudoir area, where the staff play traditional tuareg music.

 This is perfect for when the hot morroccan sun reaches its highest temperature in the day.

-The riad is run by three professional, yet charismatic young men from the Sahara region.
+The riad is run by young men from the Sahara region, and they enjoy sharing their fascinating culture with guests.

 The breakfasts are varied and wholesome, consisting of a mix of traditional pancakes, honey, and jam.